qwaneu/qwaneu.github.io/_drafts/hexagonal-vue.journey.md

 image: /attachments/blogposts/2020/PortsAndAdapters-9.png
 ---

 Over the years, we have done our share of UI and front end development.
 Long long time ago with SmallTalk, Visual Basic and Delphi, building web applications with server side rendering and React, and being involved in Angular projects at several clients.
 Recently we have been building front ends based on Vue.js.
-In a series of blog posts, we are going to share how we approach (hexagonal) architecture, test driven development, incremental design in the front end.
+In a series of blog posts, we are going to share how we approach (hexagonal) architecture, test driven development, and incremental design in the front end.

 Earlier this year we created a front end application with [Vue.js](https://vuejs.org/) and [Vuex](https://vuex.vuejs.org/), for a private [Agile Engineering course](/training/agile-engineering).
 We created a simple web shop to let participants experience how Test Driven Development (TDD), object oriented design and the [Hexagonal Architecture pattern](/2020/08/20/hexagonal-architecture.html) work out in a front end application.